Imbalance of Power: How Factoring in Power Works

 Imbalance of Power

-The factors that contribute to an imbalance of power are often hard to notice on a day-to-day basis, but over time they contribute to an unhealthy dynamic if they are not addressed.
-Imbalances of power can be found in every relationship that we engage in as humans, from our most vulnerable and trusted relationships with …
+The factors that contribute to power imbalance are often complex and difficult to notice daily, but over time, they contribute to an unhealthy dynamic if they are not addressed.
+Imbalances of power can be found in every relationship, from our most vulnerable and trusted relationships with partners and best friends to workplaces or even in …

 Read more